\Lambda-buildings and base change functors: Proof of the first Main Result

-\begin{cor} If the intersection $\phi(A) \cap \phi(B)$ of the images of two apartments $A$ and $B$ contains a germ of a Weyl chamber, then the intersection $A \cap B$ is non-empty. \end{cor} \proof By applying the above lemma to two Weyl chambers in $A$ and $B$ for which the base points have an identical image under $\phi$, and such that the images of the Weyl chambers have the same germs.
+\begin{lemma} If the intersection $\phi(A) \cap \phi(B)$ of the images of two apartments $A$ and $B$ contains a germ of a Weyl chamber, then the intersection $A \cap B$ is non-empty. \end{lemma} \proof By applying the previous lemma to two Weyl chambers in $A$ and $B$ such that their images have the same germs.

-Note that this implies that if two apartments are identical after the base change functor, then they are also identical before it.
-Once we proved that $(X',\cA')$ is indeed a $\Lambda'$--building, it follows that the buildings at infinity of $(X,\cA)$ and $(X',\cA')$ are isomorphic.
+Note that the above lemma combined with Lemma~\ref{cor:A2part} implies that if two apartments are identical after the base change functor, then they are also identical before it.
+Once we prove that $(X',\cA')$ is indeed a $\Lambda'$--building, it follows that the buildings at infinity of $(X,\cA)$ and $(X',\cA')$ are isomorphic.

+Another consequence is that if two apartments intersect in a half-apartment after the base change functor, they also intersected in one before it.
+As the $\Lambda$--building $(X,\cA)$ satisfies Condition (A6), it follows that $(X',\cA')$ satisfies it too.

 \begin{lemma} The set of germs $\Delta_{\phi(x)} X'$ forms a spherical building. \end{lemma} \proof The germs in $\Delta_{\phi(x)} X'$ form a simplicial complex.
-Each two simplices lie in an apartment due to Lemma~\ref{lemma:inap}.
-The second property to check is if one has two apartments $\phi(A)$ and $\phi(B)$ containing $\phi(x)$, that when the corresponding apartments $\Delta_{\phi(x)} \phi(A)$ and $\Delta_{\phi(x)} \phi(B)$ share a chamber $C$ and simplex $D$, that there exist an isomorphism from $\Delta_{\phi(x)} A$ to $\Delta_{\phi(x)} B$, preserving $C$ and $D$ pointwise.
-The existence of this isomorphism now follows from Corollary~\ref{cor:A2part}, and the fact that $A$ and $B$ intersect due to the above corollary.
+Any two simplices lie in an apartment due to Lemma~\ref{lemma:inap}.
+The second property to check is if one has two apartments $\phi(A)$ and $\phi(B)$ containing $\phi(x)$, that when the corresponding apartments $\Delta_{\phi(x)} \phi(A)$ and $\Delta_{\phi(x)} \phi(B)$ share a chamber $C$ and simplex $D$, then there exists an isomorphism from $\Delta_{\phi(x)} A$ to $\Delta_{\phi(x)} B$, preserving $C$ and $D$ point-wise.
+The existence of this isomorphism now follows from Lemma~\ref{cor:A2part}, and the fact that $A$ and $B$ intersect due to the previous lemma.